JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpGraphics Classes.md

 #### Return value

-First overloades method: If the function succeeds, it returns **Ok**, which is an element of the **GpStatus** enumeration.
+First overloades method: If the function succeeds, it returns **StatusOk**, which is an element of the **GpStatus** enumeration.
 If the function fails, it returns one of the other elements of the **GpStatus** enumeration.

 Second overloades method: A **GpRectF** structure with the rectangle that bounds the string.